anmolkhurana5205/My-Obsidian-Vault/BC/Notes/SOME IMPORTANT TERMS.md

 - PoW -
 - PoS -
 Roll ups - solution of scalability issue.
+- **RPC** - RPC stands for ==Remote Procedure Call==, which is a protocol that allows a client program (like a dApp or wallet) to execute a procedure or function on a remote server, such as a blockchain node.
+It acts as a bridge, enabling decentralized applications to interact with the blockchain by making requests to read data, send transactions, and get information about the network.
 Side chains
 smart contracts
 speed and efficiency